 Who is Eligible for MyCAA?

-Spouses of service members on active duty in pay grades E-1 to E-5, W-1 to W-2, and O-1 to O-2 who can start and complete their coursework while their military sponsor is on Title 10 military orders, including spouses married to members of the National Guard and Reserve Components in these same pay grades.
+Spouses of service members on active duty in pay grades E-1 to E-5, W-1 to W-2, and O-1 to O-2 who can start and complete their coursework while their military sponsor is on Title 10 military orders, including spouses married to members of the National Guard, Reserve Components, and Coast Guard in these same pay grades.
 Military spouses of service members above O-2 are still eligible if already enrolled in a program with an education plan in place prior to promotion.
 Eligibility includes currently employed military spouses.
 Surviving spouses are also eligible if their military spouse died during active duty.